Free 2025-2026 Tax Checklist download your copy

 Running a dental practice means managing two distinct worlds.
 The clinical side covers procedures, patient care, and treatment plans.
 The financial side involves reimbursements that arrive weeks late, equipment costs that change without warning, and payroll that must clear whether or not payments have.

 Most practices try to manage this complexity with generic accounting software that treats dental revenue like any other business income.
-But dental finances move differently.
+But dental accounting moves differently.
 The gap between completing a procedure and receiving full payment can stretch for months, creating cash-flow pressure that standard tools were never built to handle.

 This guide breaks down what dental practice accounting actually requires, which features matter most, and how to choose a solution that delivers financial clarity instead of just transaction records.